 If the dimension table is large, the join node consumes a large amount of memory.
 This also increases the garbage collection overhead.
 If the size of a dimension table exceeds 1 TB, only partial data of the table can be loaded to the memory.
-Optimization by using Partitioned All Cache is introduced to solve this issue.
-When Partitioned All Cache is used, input data is shuffled based on join keys, and each process needs to load only the required data of the dimension table to the cache.
+Optimization by using Partitioned All Cache is introduced to resolve this issue.
+If Partitioned All Cache is enabled, input data is shuffled based on join keys, and each process needs to load only the required data of the dimension table to the cache.

 - Input data is severely skewed on the join keys.
 If you use Partitioned All Cache in this scenario, data skew slows down the running of some nodes.

-- The size of the dimension table is small, for example, less than 2 GB.
+- The size of the dimension table is small.
+For example, the size of the dimension table is less than 2 GB.
 If you enable Partitioned All Cache in this scenario, the memory consumption is slightly reduced, whereas high network and CPU overheads are generated.